(Updated July 2019)

 - Osteria Santo Spirito – this simple, popular trattoria on the corner of the Sant’Agostino and the square is a favorite of my family (zucchini and parmesan risotto) and after a good last experience there, I do recommend it as a fun place for lunch or dinner.
 They will be open for dinner all of August and I haven’t quite figured out if they are open on Ferragosto.
 Call ahead and make a reservation. address: Piazza Santo Spirito, 16/R.

 - Santarosa Bistrot.
 This has long been a personal favorite of mine for coffee, a spritz, club sandwiches and fresh pastas for lunch.
-They are open all day which is really nice and it lies adjacent to a public park which means you could ideally have your meal under a tree should you so wish.
+They are open all day which is really nice and it lies adjacent to a public park which means you could ideally have your meal under a tree should you so wish, so essentially it’s pretty perfect.
 They are closed this August between the 12th and the 19th. address: Lungarno di Santa Rosa, 50142 Firenze FI.
 Open 8am-12am.

 - Gelateria della Passera –I could hardly leave out my gelato local, this small place has served its fair amount of gelato and is the brilliant brainchild of a woman, One Miss Cinzia Otri.
 I love that she uses coffee from the next door caffe degli artigiani and my favorite flavor of all time here has to be the la Crema ai sette profumi (creme of seven flavors) which is my go-to gusto after dinner. address: via dello Sprone 16, Firenze

 - Le Volpe e L’Uva, another favorite wine bar hidden behind Ponte Vecchio, the oldest bridge in the city, in a quaint little square on the Oltrarno side of town.
 Ciro and the rest of the staff are very knowledgeable about wines and openly support local, small producers.
 The terrace does get popular the summer so call and book ahead.
-Open all of August, 11am-9pm, everyday but Sunday. address: Piazza dei Rossi, 1R, 50125 Firenze FI.
+Open this August, 11am-9pm, everyday but Sunday (they will be closed as well from the 15th to the 18th). address: Piazza dei Rossi, 1R, 50125 Firenze FI.
 Call +39 055 2398132.

 - L’Brindellone, my go-to spot for authentic and chill Tuscan eats did me a huge favor and decided to remain open for the month.
 While the decor is decidedly “no frills” this spot is wonderful for larger groups who want to dive into some local cuisine while not breaking the bank.
 I’m a fan of their tagliata and ribollita (a typical Tuscan dish).
 They are also open for lunch with an affordable menu.
 Open all of August, Tue – Sun from 12:30-2:30pm.
 7:30 – 11pm. address: Piazza Piattellina, 10, 50124 Firenze.
 Phone +39 055 217879.